Kumar22Ankit/Ansible_project/README.md

   <h4>Verify Installation</h4>
 After the playbook completes, you can verify that Apache is running by accessing the public IP address of the EC2 instance in your web browser.

+<h3>License</h3>
+This project is licensed under the MIT License.
+See the LICENSE file for more details.